LouisJackman/language-x/README.md

   see what type-soundness issues they encounter.
 Perhaps implement a more restricted version of it.

-Matching in switch and receive:
+Matching in switch and select:
 * `switch` matches on value and supports multiple clauses with commas.
-* `receive` matches on type, and each branch handles the message variable as that type.
+* `select` matches on type, and each branch handles the message variable as that type.
 This is like Erlang's `receive` and Go's type switch rolled into one. `timeout` clauses are available.